acend/cilium-basics-training/content/en/docs/02/01/_index.md

   --wait
 ```

-For all values possible in the Cilium Helm chart, have a look at the https://github.com/cilium/cilium/tree/master/install/kubernetes/cilium[Repository] or the https://docs.cilium.io/en/stable/helm-reference/[Helm Reference] in Cilium's documentation.
+For all values possible in the Cilium Helm chart, have a look at the [Repository](https://github.com/cilium/cilium/tree/master/install/kubernetes/cilium) or the [Helm Reference](https://docs.cilium.io/en/stable/helm-reference/) in Cilium's documentation.

 and now run again the